HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 * a wavelet transform called the H-transform (a Haar transform generalized to two dimensions), followed by
 * quantization that discards noise in the image while retaining the signal on all scales, followed by
 * quadtree coding of the quantized coefficients.

-The technique gives very good compression for astronomical images and is fast, requiring about 1 second for compression or decompression of a 512x512 image on a Sun SPARCstation 2.
-(Yes, this software was written a long time ago.)
-The calculations are carried out using integer arithmetic and are entirely reversible.
-Consequently, the program can be used for either lossy or lossless compression, with no special approach needed for the lossless case (e.g. there is no need for a file of residuals.)
-Documentation on the use of the programs and on the compression method is included in the doc subdirectory.

 #### Filter Information: